visARproject/visar/computer/src/python/libVisar/readme.md

 - Terrain simulation
 - Audio Communication

+# Voice Control
+To add words to be recognized navigate to the file "/libVisar/visar/audio/corpus.txt".
+Add the words you wish to add at the bottom.
+Go to "http://www.speech.cs.cmu.edu/tools/lmtool-new.html", and upload the file.
+Take the .dic and the .lm, rename them to dictionary.dic and dictionary.lm, respectively, and replace the other two in the aforementioned folder.

 # Consideration
 - Should be able to bench-test with a simulator (i.e. change pose source, change view source)